 Seal Your Home From Rodents

-How To Get Rid Of Mice In Attics
+Getting Rid Of Mice In Your Attic

-How To Get Rid Of Mice In Basements
+Getting Rid Of Mice In Your Basement

 First of all mice nest outside underneath our porches.
 Especially if there is old junk underneath them.
 Most porches have old construction debris stored there.
 Consequently an ideal mouse habitat is created.
 From there, they find gaps along the foundation to enter structures.
 In conclusion, you should seal along the foundation walls.
 Especially under porches and decks.